 Outsource Whatever You Can

 Are there any needs you have that you can pass off to an employee, coworker or even a software?
 Endicia suggests delegating as many tasks as you can to free up your time and give you back the focus you need to manage your business.
 If you’re not comfortable diving in full force with software yet, start small with free tools like Hootsuite, an online social media manager.
-Work up to the big stuff that you will eventually need if you want to grow, like inventory software and postage providers that save you a trip to the post office.
+Work up to the big stuff that you will eventually need if you want to grow, like online inventory software and postage providers that save you a trip to the post office.

 Speed Up Shipping with the Right Carrier